RealXun/Selenium-Ingestion-Python/README.md

 Close the window

 ## Log File:
-A log file will be created to check if everything was ok or to check where the code failed ingesting data.
+A log file will be created in the same folder where you execute the code to check if everything was ok or to check where the code failed ingesting data.
 ![LogFile](https://github.com/RealXun/Selenium-Ingestion-Python/blob/main/Resources/Log%20File%20Image.PNG)

 ## Try the code:
 If you try this code with the same excel file, you can check the ingested data in [this link](https://docs.google.com/spreadsheets/d/1MEjJ1B7DBeAALJrZeE3LAuyaFqDc835yOe_sSm8RNdg/edit?usp=sharing)

 ![ExcelOnline](https://github.com/RealXun/Selenium-Ingestion-Python/blob/main/Resources/Excel%20online%20image.PNG)

+## Contact:
+Do not hesitate to contact me for any further explanation about the code.

 ## License
 MIT